 That's why we are using data gleaned from Big Day of Giving and the website that powers it, GivingEdge—coupled with learnings from focus groups, convenings, and surveys—to inform additional efforts to strengthen the local nonprofit sector by building organizations' capacities, ensuring that we use our resources to equip nonprofit leaders with the skills, tools, and resources to fulfill their missions and respond to our community’s needs effectively.

 One such effort is The Lab Capacity Building Program, which provides a hub for established and emerging nonprofit leaders from local nonprofits to innovate and problem-solve.
-The nine-month program’s curriculum is a rigorous undertaking for cohort participants.
-The pilot cohort is made up of executive directors and emerging leaders from 10 organizations serving the Sacramento region.
-Each month, participants attend full-day, in-person sessions to identify and address a specific challenge that has stymied their organization’s ability to increase its community impact.
+The program’s curriculum is a rigorous undertaking for cohort participants.
+Each cohort is made up of Executive Directors and emerging leaders from organizations serving the Sacramento region who attend full-day, in-person sessions every month to identify and address a specific challenge that has stymied their organization’s ability to increase its community impact.

-The Lab is funded by the Foundation, a County of Sacramento Transient Occupancy Tax grant, and the Foundation’s RCA Community Fund.
+The Lab is funded by the Foundation, a County of Sacramento Transient Occupancy Tax grant, and the Foundation’s RCA Community Fund, and the Blue Shield Foundation.
 It is coordinated through a partnership between the Foundation and Third Plateau Social Impact Strategies.